pato/plankenau/blog_jekyll/_posts/2026-05-12-revolut-uk-savings-account-calculator.md

 One interesting factor to consider is that Revolut has a tiered interest rate, which depends on which Revolut plan you pay for.
-For those unfamiliar, the Revolut tiers give you access to nicer cards (stainless stell or even platinum coated), reduce costs (e.g., forex on weekend, and reducing/removing foreign transfer fees), and a multitude of 3rd party deals (e.g., NordVPN, ClassPass, WeWork, etc..).
+For those unfamiliar, the Revolut tiers give you access to nicer cards (stainless steel or even platinum coated), reduce costs (e.g., forex on weekend, and reducing/removing foreign transfer fees), and a multitude of 3rd party deals (e.g., NordVPN, ClassPass, WeWork, etc..).